Your Role in Creating a Net-Zero UK

 • Choose good quality products that will last and use them for longer.
 Repair things.
 If you’re not very handy, seek help from schemes like Restart Project, which holds community events where volunteer fixers will help you learn how to repair your broken device.

-Think beyond the obvious
+Think Beyond the Obvious

 • Look for changes that you can make at work or in your children’s school to reduce emissions.
 Getting kids involved can be a great way to make a difference.